 If you own a home or other property in Tennessee, then you likely have two or three neighbors whose land borders yours.
-Many property owners are surprised to know that under a legal concept called adverse possession, a neighbor can actually lay claim to a portion of your land by using it for a certain period of time.
-If you want to make sure that all of your land remains yours – that is, that a neighbor can’t lay claim a portion after having encroached on it for a while – it’s definitely in your interest to learn about Tennessee’s laws on adverse possession.
+Many property owners are surprised to know that under a legal concept called adverse possession, a neighbor can actually lay claim to a portion of their land by using it for a certain period of time.
+If you want to make sure that all of your land remains yours; that is, that a neighbor can't lay claim a portion after having encroached on it for a while; it's definitely in your interest to learn about Tennessee's laws on adverse possession.

-And although less likely, it’s worth realizing that an unknown trespasser can essentially squat on your land and develop the same type of claim to legal ownership.
-There may also be times when you yourself need to assert an adverse possession claim, over land that you feel you’ve developed a right to use and want to continue using.
+Although less likely, it's also worth realizing that an unknown trespasser can essentially squat on your land and develop the same type of claim to legal ownership.
+There might also be times when you yourself need to assert an adverse possession claim, over land that you feel you've developed a right to use and want to continue using.

-Several different types of adverse possession are covered under Tennesee law, each with its own requirements.
-This article gives an overview of adverse possession’s unique facets in Tennessee.
+Several different types of adverse possession are covered under Tennessee law, each with its own requirements.
+This article gives an overview of adverse possession's unique facets in Tennessee.

-Adverse possession is a legal concept that allows a trespasser to gain legal title over the land of a property owner.
-The concept developed in early Britain, partly to justify the actions of pillaging armies and their leaders.
-More recently, however, the law’s function is to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.
+This isn't some twisted way for judges to take away people's property.
+The legal doctrine of adverse possession developed in early Britain, partly to justify the actions of pillaging armies and their leaders.
+More recently, however, its function has become to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make him or her leave would create hardship.